neuralmagic/sparseml/README.md

 config for a PyTorch model into TensorFlow, for example.

 An interactive UI will be rolled out in a future release to support easier modification and creation of the config files.
-For now, UI's with basic functions are provided in the supporting [tutorial notebooks](#tutorials).
+For now, UIs with basic functions are provided in the supporting [tutorial notebooks](#tutorials).
 We recommend becoming familiar with these first.

 The config.yaml files are made up of individual modifiers.